hcoles/pitest-site/quickstart/ant.markdown

 &lt;/target&gt;
 </pre>

-Two seperate classpaths need to be supplied - pitClasspath should contain to the pitest jars and plugins (plus test library), classPath should contain the classpath used when normally running your unit tests (including the test library).
+Two separate classpaths need to be supplied - pitClasspath should contain to the pitest jars and plugins (plus test library), classPath should contain the classpath used when normally running your unit tests (including the test library).

-The two classpaths are kept seperate so no conflict should occur if you use a plugin that depends upon a conflicting version of a library used by your code.
+The two classpaths are kept separate so no conflict should occur if you use a plugin that depends upon a conflicting version of a library used by your code.

 ## Ant specific configuration